dartanyan910/Fuzzy-Store-Funnel-and-Product-Launching-analysis/README.md

 ***Key takeaway:*** The checkout flow is not the main problem.
 Overall, it performs better than the market benchmark, and the biggest drop-off happens earlier at the cart stage rather than during shipping or payment.

-- The overall cart abandonment rate is 65.97%, which is better than the global e-commerce benchmark of 69%–72% ([source](https://baymard.com/lists/cart-abandonment-rate)).
+**Main finding 1:** The overall cart abandonment rate is 65.97%, which is better than the global e-commerce benchmark of 69%–72% ([source](https://baymard.com/lists/cart-abandonment-rate)).
 This suggests that the bottom of the funnel is performing reasonably well, even though the total number of lost sessions is still large in absolute terms.

 Table 4: Total Session and Conversion Rate of each Stage in Check-out Funnel
 |total cart sessions|	total shipping sessions|	cart to shipping cvr (%)|	total billing sessions|	shipping to billing cvr (%)| total success purchase|	billing to purchased cvr (%)|	cart abandonment rate (%)|
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|
 |94,953|	64,484|	67.91|	52,058|	80.73|	32,313|	62.07|	65.97|

-- The “shipping cost shock” hypothesis is not supported by the data.
+**Main finding 2:** The “shipping cost shock” hypothesis is not supported by the data.
 Once users reach the /shipping page, 80.73% continue to /billing, which means shipping fees and delivery timelines are not the main reason customers leave.

-- Payment is also not a major bottleneck.
+**Main finding 3:** Payment is also not a major bottleneck.
 The /billing-2 → success conversion rate stays at 62.07%, showing that the payment step is working consistently well.

 Table 5: Billing landing page
 |Page URL| Period|Total Billing Session|Successful Purchase|Billing to Successful Purchase CVR (%)|